The Crime of Stalking in California - PC 646.9 PC

 A victim of stalking can pursue an order of protection against an alleged stalker, depending of the circumstances.

-A victim of spousal abuse could obtain a emergency protection order issued by the court, which could include a domestic violence temporary restraining order or a criminal protective order.
+A victim of spousal abuse could obtain an emergency protection order issued by the court, which could include a domestic violence temporary restraining order or a criminal protective order.

-These orders will typically order the alleged stalker not to come within 100 yards of the victims home, work, or school.
+These orders typically require the alleged stalker not to come within 100 yards of the victim's home, work, or school.

-They also prohibit direct or indirect contact with the victim, including efforts to annoy, harass, stalk or disturb the peace of the victim.
-A violation of these orders could result in a contempt of court under California Penal Code Section 166.
+They also prohibit direct or indirect contact with the victim, including efforts to annoy, harass, stalk, or disturb the victim's peace.
+A violation of these orders could result in contempt of court under California Penal Code Section 166.
 Violating a restraining order can lead to jail time and a fine.

 See our blog: Trespassing Laws in California.